Israeli probe into the killings of 15 Palestinian medics in Gaza finds 'professional failures'

 Bodies were buried in a mass grave

 Eight Red Crescent personnel, six Civil Defense workers and a U.N. staffer were killed in the shooting before dawn on March 23 by troops conducting operations in Tel al-Sultan, a district of the southern Gaza city of Rafah.
 Troops bulldozed over the bodies along with their mangled vehicles, burying them in a mass grave.
-U.N. and rescue workers were only able to reach the site a week later to dig out the bodies.
+U.N. and rescue workers were only able to reach the site a week later.

-The head of the Palestinian Red Crescent Society has said the men were “targeted at close range.”

 It said the Palestinians were killed due to an “operational misunderstanding” by Israeli forces, and that a separate incident 15 minutes later, when Israeli soldiers shot at a Palestinian U.N. vehicle, was a breach of orders.

-The findings asserted that six of those killed were Hamas members and said some of the others were originally misidentified as Hamas.
+The findings asserted that six of those killed were Hamas militants — it did not give their names — and said some of the others were originally misidentified as Hamas.
 Israel’s military initially said nine were militants.
 The Civil Defense is part of the Hamas-run government.

+No paramedic was armed and no weapons were found in any vehicle, Maj.
+Gen Yoav Har-Even, in charge of the military’s investigative branch, told journalists.

 Israel accuses Hamas of hiding fighters in ambulances

 The investigation found that the decision to crush the ambulances was wrong but said there was no attempt to conceal the event.
-Maj.
-Gen Yoav Har-Even, in charge of the military’s investigative branch, said the bodies and vehicles were removed from the road because the military wanted to use it for an evacuation route later that day.
+Har-Even said the bodies and vehicles were removed from the road because the military wanted to use it for an evacuation route later that day.

+Har-Even said the deputy commander was fired for giving a not “completely accurate” report to investigators about the later incident in which troops fired on a U.N. vehicle.
+One person was killed.

 The statement on the findings concluded by saying that Israel’s military “regrets the harm caused to uninvolved civilians.”
-The one survivor was detained for investigation and remains in custody for further questioning.
+The sole survivor was detained for investigation and remains in custody for further questioning.

+There was no immediate public reaction to the findings from the Red Crescent, Civil Defense or U.N.

 There are no outside investigations of the killings underway.